 Thousands of roof panels (seen here) were installed in 2018 helping to take the Gold Banksia Award winning bakery to the next level.

-Combined with their tree planting carbon offset program with Greenfleet, Ferguson Plarre has helped remove tens of thousands of tonnes of carbon from the atmosphere.
+Combined with their tree planting carbon offset program with Greenfleet, Ferguson Plarre has helped remove thousands of tonnes of carbon from the atmosphere.

 Formal recognition of our work